Washington State Route 530: Route description

 SR 530 travels east past a rock quarry and several farms on the outskirts of Oso, which consists of several homes on the east side of Deer Creek and north of the Rhodes River Ranch.
 The highway crosses over the river again and travels along the south bank through the narrowed valley.
 It passes a memorial at the site of the 2014 Oso mudslide, which destroyed a small residential subdivision.
 The highway continues due east through Hazel and White Horse before it passes the venue of the Darrington Rodeo and Bluegrass festival.
 SR 530 then veers southeast and enters the town of Darrington, passing the municipal airport and traveling through downtown on Seeman Street.
 The highway turns north onto Emmens Street at a junction with the Mountain Loop Highway, which continues south to Granite Falls, and continues through a lumberyard before leaving Darrington.
 SR 530 then travels northeast along the west side of the Sauk River and enters Skagit County after skirting the boundary of the Mount Baker National Forest.
 The highway travels through the Sauk-Suiattle Indian Reservation, home to a small casino and smoke shop, before turning east to cross over the river on a steel truss bridge.
 SR 530 continues north along the river through the forested Sauk Valley and crosses over the Skagit River into Rockport.
 The highway turns northeast and terminates at an intersection with SR 20, which continues west to Burlington and east into North Cascades National Park.

 SR 530 is maintained by the Washington State Department of Transportation (WSDOT).
 The section between I-5 at Island Crossing and SR 9 in downtown Arlington is designated as a Highway of Statewide Significance by the state legislature and as a minor route of the National Highway System by the federal government.
-WSDOT conducts an annual survey of average traffic volume on the state highway system that is measured in terms of average annual daily traffic.
+WSDOT conducts an annual survey of average traffic volume on the state highway system that is measured in terms of annual average daily traffic.
 Daily traffic volumes on SR 530 in 2016 range from a minimum of 1,100 vehicles near its eastern terminus in Rockport to a maximum of 19,000 vehicles near I-5 at Island Crossing.